3 national and 22 regional parties declare income of Rs 1163.17 crore

 New Delhi, Dec 07: Here is a report that analyses the total income and expenditure incurred, all over India, by the 3 National Parties and 22 Regional Parties during FY 2018-19, as declared by the parties in their IT Returns submitted to the ECI.

-The 3 National Parties include All India Trinamool Congress (AITC), Communist Party of India (Marxist) (CPM) and Bahujan Samaj Party (BSP).
+The 3 National Parties include All India Trinamool Congress (AITC), Communist Party of India (Marxist) (CPI-M) and Bahujan Samaj Party (BSP).
 The analysis was done by the Association for Democratic Reforms.

 Status of submission of audited reports by the National & Regional Parties, FY 2018-19: